Helping You Understand OTCQB Listing Requirements

 To be eligible to be quoted on the OTCQB, all companies will be required to:

-- Use an SEC registered transfer agent and authorize the transfer agent to provide information to OTC Markets about the Company securities, including but not limited to, shares authorized, shares issued and outstanding, and share issuance history; and
+- Use an SEC-registered transfer agent and authorize the transfer agent to provide information to OTC Markets about the company securities, including but not limited to, shares authorized, shares issued and outstanding, and share issuance history

 All companies will be required to file an initial and annual certification on the OTC Markets website, signed by the CEO and/or CFO, stating:

-- Confirms the total shares authorized, outstanding and in the public float as of that date; and
+- Confirms the total shares authorized, outstanding and in the public float as of that date

 An application to OTCQB can be delayed or denied at OTC Markets’ sole discretion if they determine that admission would be likely to impair the reputation or integrity of OTC Markets Group or be detrimental to the interests of investors.